 The initial foray into Ultima IX presents the player with a simple yet effective interface that is the result of a long evolution from the early more-involved keyboard days.
 The HUD elements are largely unobtrusive and intuitive, which allows a clear view of the excellent world graphics.
 One of the only major flaws in this department are the use of books, which result in an annoying pause when opening and closing on some systems.

 - One-handed weapons: The thrust attack is the best all around technique because only 6 enemies have any resistance to this basic attack: ghosts, spectres, bats, vampire bats, mimics and pirates.
-In fact, skeletons have no resistance to this technique, so stabbing a skeleton actually does more damage in game than smashing it with a hammer.
+In fact, skeletons have no resistance to this technique, so stabbing a skeleton actually does more damage than smashing it with a hammer.
 The next two techniques (the hammer shot and side-swipe attacks) actually change the damage type to edged, which allows for variation to your damage dealt depending on the vulnerabilities and resistances of your opponent.
 Unfortunately, there is no reason to use these techniques against any enemies since only vultures, bats, mimics, and ghouls take more damage from edged versus penetrating attacks and there are far better weapons for dealing with these opponents (except easy to kill ghouls).
 So in actuality, the hammer technique I found to only be useful for cracking crates and the side-swipe (which you don't learn until very late in the game) is completely useless.
 The final technique of the shield bash could have its uses with knocking backward an enemy and potentially stunning them and doing impact damage, but you can't learn it until after you visit Valoria - so nearly useless.

 - Two-handed weapons: These weapons do more damage than most one-handed weapons, but they only do edged damage for all techniques.
-While there are more enemies with vulnerabilities to edged attacks, most of these have similar vulnerabilities to penetrating attacks and there are more creatures that have resistances to edged attacks including crustaceans, mimics, skeletons, and dragons... you know the common harder enemies.
-Really there's only one advanced technique worth mentioning and that is the roundhouse attack since it can damage all enemies that are close to you, but this is a really rare situation since you are rarely outnumbered by tough melee opponents at the same type and you are in trouble if you are surrounded.
+While there are more enemies with vulnerabilities to edged attacks, most of these have similar vulnerabilities to penetrating attacks and there are more creatures that have resistances to edged attacks including crustaceans (insert deadliest catch joke here), mimics, skeletons, and dragons... you know the common harder enemies.
+Really there's only one advanced technique worth mentioning and that is the roundhouse attack since it can damage all enemies that are close to you, but this is a really rare situation since you are rarely outnumbered by tough melee opponents of the same type and you are in trouble if you are surrounded.
 The other two attacks seem to be ineffective, usually missing the target completely.
 What makes this all the more painful is that the useless master technique is very hard to get.

 - Fist combat: The kick, headbash, and even backflip are useful in situations where a weapon isn't handy as they reduce an enemy's ability to attack you, but you usually have access to a weapon except for the start of Dungeon Deceit.
 While you can also find yourself weaponless in Wrong, melee is a good way to get captured again.

 - Bows: Projectiles have to be most the contradictory attack in Ultima IX.
 Half of the monsters in the game have a resistance to arrows and often the damage is reduced to less than a quarter before armor is even taken into account.
-Couple this with the low damage these weapons do in general, it really makes you wonder why they bothered with bows.
+Couple this with the low damage these weapons do in general, and it really makes you wonder why they bothered with bows.
 Well, the techniques are extremely useful, and this is probably because damage dealt is so low.
-The triple arrow shot is an extremely effective technique and a great investment as it allows you to do triple damage, which with a longbow or siege bow can be as much as 90 or 100 damage minus creature armor.
+The triple arrow shot is an extremely effective technique and a great investment as it allows you to do triple damage, which with a longbow or siege bow can be as much as 90 or 100 damage before reduction.
 The fire arrow shot is learned at least reasonably early in the game if you go to Yew before Minoc, and it does fire, impact, and area damage, which is likely more damage than a standard attack from Iolo's bow for most enemies.
 In addition, this technique has a 30 damage potential irrespective of the bow, which is great for anything less than siege.
 There is, however, a major downside to this technique: it requires an oil flask per shoot effectively consuming a lot of your inventory space.
 The mana arrow shot is significantly more useful and can be learned as soon you return to Britain after learning the above technique in Yew.
 The mana arrow shot does area, impact, earth, fire, air, and water damage (whichever has the most impact is what gets counted) effectively meaning if an enemy has a magic vulnerability, it will be multiplied by that vulnerability even if the target has resistance to one of the other damage types.
 For instance, ghouls will take 2*45 damage minus 15 for armor.
 Also, the mana cost is fairly low per shot meaning one mana recovery potion could provide over a dozen shots.
 This attack actually becomes very useful towards the end when dealing with dragon guards (those gigantic wasp looking things with the magic shield).

-The other areas of movement prove intuitive and well implemented especially jumping excepting for a few, annoyingly steep, mountainous areas, but of course this is a reasonable limitation.
+The other areas of movement prove intuitive and well implemented especially jumping except for a few, annoyingly steep, mountainous areas, but of course this is a reasonable limitation.
 And that is the last I'm talking about the interface except when we get to the magic system, which I'll describe in my next post.

 Earth, for such a small map, has a surprising number of issues that go beyond the obvious.
 The first of these lay in the intended design, which attempts to mesh a private estate with a public/semi-public park.
-The meshing of these two settings was accomplished in such a haphazard fashion it really doesn't work well for either.
-Also, what was with the animals/monsters included in this area: giant Rats, large spiders, and a bandit?
+The meshing of these two settings was accomplished in such a haphazard fashion that it really doesn't work well for either.
+Also, what was with the animals/monsters included in this area: giant rats, large spiders, and a bandit?
 Really?
 The goats and the wolves, while curious given the design of the map, are at least animals you find on earth and more than enough for combat practice.
 Another (though less serious) complaint in the design is the use of a Britannian sky at night, which given the small size of the map, there is no reason to expect anybody to stick around on Earth for that long.